 Demolitions

-A permit is required when a building is being demolished or when a portion of a building is being demolished (not an interior demolition).
+A permit is required when a building is being demolished or when a portion of a building is being demolished (including an interior demolition).

 Residential buildings must receive demolition control approval before applying for a permit.